 Today I’m answering the hot topic question of this time of year and that is: Which planner should I buy?!

-Actually, I’m not answering that question!
-What I’m going to talk about is the difference between having a great planner and being a great planner, and all the things you need to know to have your plans result in fabulous actions.
+What I’m going to talk about is the difference between having a great planner, and being a great planner.
+And all the things you need to know to have your plans result in fabulous actions.

-And I totally get it!
-As a stationery nerd, I understand that we all want to find that magical planner that makes our lives easier, helps us feel super organized, and helps us to achieve our big goals for the next year.
+I totally get it!
+As a stationery nerd, I understand that we all want to find that magical planner that makes our lives easier, helps us feel super organised, and helps us to achieve our big goals for the next year.

-Yes, there are some amazing planner tools out there, and yes they do a really great job of getting things out of your brain and on to paper, and I love using planners.
+Yes, there are some amazing planner tools out there, and yes, they do a really great job of getting things out of your brain and onto paper, and I love using planners.
 I even create and sell my own!

 But I want us to have a conversation so that you can go into your planner hunt and forage with your eyes open, knowing that you’re not just relying on an inanimate object to fix something that you want to work on.

 Here are my hot tips…

 1. There are different roles for different things